marcmasip/codeclub/README.md

-# 🐧 Linux Club Guides
+# 🐧 Linux Code Club Guides

+** NOTE: This is an incomplete experiment please do not expect results **

-Welcome to **Linux Club**, an experimental (*and slightly chaotic*) solution for building your very own Linux system — based on the legendary LFS/BLFS guides, but with less scrolling and more scripting.
+Welcome to **Linux Code Club**, an experimental (*and slightly chaotic*) solution for building your very own Linux system — based on the legendary LFS/BLFS guides, but with less scrolling and more scripting.

 We’re talking about Bash-powered wizardry, smart macros, compressed procedures, enough DIY spirit to build an operating system from the void, and why not some vive coding.